It's a tragic week to be an ACOTAR fan.

-A snap of Margot Robbie meeting up for coffee with a person believed to be author Sarah J. Maas has gone viral, whipping BookTok up into a state.
-Is their date proof that A Court of Thorns and Roses, the bestselling fantasy series from Maas, is being adapted for television?
-Will Margot Robbie star as Feyre?
-Or is she interested in producing the book series?
-Everything we know, below.
+There was a glimmer of hope in 2024 when a snap of Margot Robbie meeting up for coffee with author Sarah J. Maas went viral, whipping BookTok up into a state.
+Was their date proof that A Court of Thorns and Roses, the bestselling fantasy series from Maas, is being adapted for television?
+We thought it was clear that Robbie might come on as a producer the book series?
+Alas, it all seems to have collapses.

-Will there be A Court of Thorns and Roses TV series?
+The history of the failed (so far) A Court of Thorns and Roses TV series

 Poor fans of A Court of Thorns and Roses (ACOTAR) have been put through the ringer.
 Considering the first novel in the five-part series came out in 2015, there's been a lot of interest in adapting ACOTAR for both the small and big screens.
 Unfortunately, these have amounted to little, plagued by false starts and dashed projects.